Jarnail Singh Bhindranwale: The AISSF

+Anti-tobacco march

+In May 1981, the AISSF led a protest against tobacco and other intoxicants, prohibited in Sikhism, in the Sikh religious city of Amritsar, and to have it declared a holy city.
+Cities elsewhere in the country like Haridwar, Kurukshetra and Varanasi already had similar bans in place, including on the sale of meat and eggs, on Hindu religious grounds.
+The AISSF had wanted 408 cigarette sellers to relocate or find other business by 15 May, offering compensation and alternative locations, and on that day a procession was planned for 31 May in pursuit of these demands.

+The On 29 May members of the Arya Samaj, R.S.S., and other Hindu organizations took out a "right to smoke" procession, with 10,000 participants brandishing swords and lit cigarettes, in which anti-Sikh slogans were released as well as the slogan, "bidi piyenge, shaan se jiyenge" ("we will smoke cigarettes living with pride"), despite smoking not being a Hindu religious tenet, which the Sikhs considered to be irrationally communal.

+In response to the 29 May procession, Bhindranwale brought in his followers to the 31 May AISSF protest, amplifying what, without the Arya Samaj's actions, could have been a small protest of under 500.
+It would be with Bhindranwale and the Sikhs that the police clashed on 31 May, resulting in a dozen Sikh deaths and adding to tensions; as participants were returning after the procession, a stone was thrown at them near a police station, setting off a mob.
+An Arya Samaj temple in Amritsar continued to be at the center of repeated skirmishes between the police and Hindu teenagers through the next day, who threw bricks at the police.

 Incident at Chando Kalan

 On 9 September 1981, Lala Jagat Narain, the founder editor of the newspaper Punjab Kesari, was murdered.
 He was viewed as a supporter of the Nirankari sect and had written several editorials that had condemned Bhindranwale.
 An Arya Samaji known for his staunch communal tendencies reflected in his daily newspaper in Punjab, Lala had urged Hindus of Punjab to reply to government census that Hindi and not Punjabi was their mother tongue and decried the Anandpur Sahib Resolution.
 His paper played a significant role in "fanning the flames of communal hatred between Hindus and Sikhs," and the Hindi press based in Jalandhar consistently vilified the Sikhs, without making any distinction between one Sikh group or another.
 Narain had been present at the clash between the Nirankaris and the Akhand Kirtani Jatha and had served as a witness in the court case of the incident.